stevens34400/Autonomos-Robot-Car/README.md

 # Autonomos Robot Car
 This project was entirely based on Penn State's Microcomputer Lab (CMPEN 473) curriculum.
 Project folders under "Projects" are labled with preceding numbers indicating order of implementation.
-Final implementation allows car to autonomosly follow a pre-built course while mapping its route and showing IMU variables.
+Final implementation in C allows car to autonomosly follow a pre-built course while mapping its route and showing IMU variables.
 More information can be found through
  [course website](http://www.cse.psu.edu/~kxc104/class/cmpen473/20s/).